Day 1 Sunshine Village parking lot to Healy Creek Campground, 5.5 km, 309 m Elevation Gain, 25 m Elevation Loss, 1 hr 43 min.

 The trees thinned out as we approached the campground and a few views were offered up as we crossed some avalanche paths.
 Just 2.5 km after we had crossed the bridge we arrived at Healy Creek Campground 1 hr and 43 minutes after we had left the car.
 Surprisingly the campground was quite busy when we arrived but there was still a couple of tent pads available.
 We put up the tent quickly and even though it was nearing 8 pm it was still quite light out.

 The campsite had bear hangs for food storage so we slung all our smellables up and headed for bed.
 About 9 pm we got a little concerned about rain as the our tent did not have a full fly.
-It was not really necessary as the tent is well designed and has handled many storms but we put up Emily’s ultralight tarp to add a layer of protection since she had it with her.
+It was not really necessary as the tent is well designed and has handled many storms but we put up Micah’s ultralight tarp to add a layer of protection since they had it in their pack.

 Good night from Healy Creek Campground.